rhaiscript/book/src/rust/indexers.md

 | `register_indexer_get_result` | `Fn(&mut T, X) -> Result<Dynamic, Box<EvalAltResult>>`                                                        |      yes, but not advised      |
 | `register_indexer_set_result` | `Fn(&mut T, X, V) -> Result<(), Box<EvalAltResult>>`                                                          |              yes               |

-By convention, index getters are not supposed to mutate the [custom type], although there is nothing that prevents this mutation.
+By convention, index [getters][getters/setters] are not supposed to mutate the [custom type], although there is nothing that prevents this mutation.

 **IMPORTANT: Rhai does NOT support normal references (i.e. `&T`) as parameters.**